heyjul3s/bloody-react-image/README.md

 ### Placeholders

-You can stick another component as a placeholder while the image is loading.
+A placeholder component can be included for while the image is loading.
 Note that there are 3 props that will be available to you:

 - **isImgLoading: boolean**
 - **isImgLoaded: boolean**